 We want to keep the lines of communication open between parents and teachers at all times.
-If you are having any problems or have any questions, please follow the following sequence, as it will involve those people who have firsthand knowledge and who are in closest contact with your student at the earliest stage.
+If you are having any problems or have any questions, please follow the process below, as it will involve those people who have firsthand knowledge and who are in closest contact with your student.

 - If requesting a meeting with a single teacher, contact the teacher directly via email. - If you would like to meet with multiple teachers at one time, sending a note or an email to your student's advisor is preferable.
 In your note/email, suggest a convenient meeting time and include a brief description of the subject matter so that the advisor can coordinate with other teachers and be prepared for the conference.
 Please type your student's NAME and GRADE LEVEL in the "Subject" line when you send an email to school. - If further discussion is necessary, make an appointment to see the Middle School Director or the Assistant Director.
-This can be done by calling the Middle School Office, emailing, or sending a written request to either Middle School Director or the Assistant Director. - Finally, bring the problem to the attention of the Director of Curriculum and Instruction or the Head of School.
+This can be done by calling the Middle School Office, e-mailing, or sending a written request to either the Middle School Director or the Assistant Director.